 Children matter to policymakers in Virginia.
 Almost 2 million young people age 0-18 live in our state.
 This number represents almost 25% of our state’s population.
 Correspondingly, a significant percentage of our state budget goes directly to services for these youth and their families.
 Given the size of this population and the breadth of special needs associated with young people and their families, Virginia is fortunate to have the Commission on Youth to provide guidance and leadership on youth policy issues.
 I encourage you to familiarize yourself with our work and to let us know whenever we can be of assistance to your child, family or community.

-Collection of Evidence-based Practices for Children and Adolescents with Mental Health Treatment Needs, 5th Edition Scheduled for Release in April 2013
+The 5th Edition of the Collection of Evidence-based Practices for Children and Adolescents with Mental Health Treatment Needs is now available on-line.